Unveiling dark fifth forces with linear cosmology: Cosmological Perturbations

 where $\mathcal{H}$ is expanded up to at most $\mathcal{O}(\beta)$ and reads

 as derived from Eq.~\eqref{eq:a_MD_5F} for the 5F scenario.
 These equations are valid for modes that enter the horizon well before matter-radiation equality.
-To solve for the relative perturbation it is sufficient to retain the leading order expression of Hubble, yielding the solution
+To solve for the relative perturbation it is sufficient to retain the leading-order expressions of $\mathcal{H}$ and $\Omega_m$, yielding the solution

 which grows linearly with the scale factor.
 The relative velocity between Dark Matter and baryons also grows accordingly.
-On the other hand, to solve for the total matter density up to first order we need to include the first correction to $\mathcal{H}$.
-Plugging this into Eq.~\eqref{eq:deltam_subhor} and expanding as $\delta_m = \delta_m^{(0)} + \beta \delta_m^{(1)}$, we arrive at the differential equation
+On the other hand, to solve for the total matter density up to first order we need to include the first corrections to $\mathcal{H}$ and $\Omega_m$.
+Plugging these into Eq.~\eqref{eq:deltam_subhor}, we arrive at the differential equation